UnicornFactoryProject/lernify_BE/README.md

 # Learnify

-This is a FastAPI-based project with PostgreSQL as the database and SQLAlchemy as the ORM.
+This is a Learnify backend API, a FastAPI-based project with PostgreSQL as the database and SQLAlchemy as the ORM.
 This README provides comprehensive instructions on setting up, running, and contributing to the project.

 ## Prerequisites